 Presently, Matthew is a Database Analyst for University of Utah Health in the Department of Surgery Research working with the Population Data Core.
 This group is tasked with expediting entirety of the research process.
-Matthew's role involves building databases, creating ETL processes to import data, automating tasks, and working with statisticians & researchers to determine requirements for data pulls used for research.
+Matthew's role involves database warehouse architecture, creating ETL processes to import data, automating tasks, and working with statisticians & researchers to determine requirements for data pulls used for research.
 He is an avid user of Python both for work and for personal projects.

 Previously, Matthew was a "Strategic Analyst" specializing in Business Intelligence and Reporting at WVU Medicine where he assisted administrators in the decision making process concerning institutional changes as well as population health initiatives.
 This involved daily use of tools such as Tableau and Python.
 Additionally, he was responsible for creating VBA applications to assist nurses in importing data into Epic.